Family Encyclopedia >> Work

 Related: 10 Traits of an Effective Teacher

-In his book The Wood:A Lifetime of Observations and Reflections On and Off the Court with Steve Jamison, Coach Wooden recounts an episode where he had to discipline his great Pan Am center Bill Walton.
+In his book The Wood: A Lifetime of Observations and Reflections On and Off the Court with Steve Jamison, Coach John Wooden shares a memorable story about disciplining his star UCLA center, Bill Walton.

 "He said, 'Coach, if you mean the beard, I think I should be allowed to wear it.
 It's my right.'

-"I asked, 'Do you firmly believe in this?
-He replied, “Yeah, I think so, Coach.
-A lot.’
+"I asked, 'Do you firmly believe in this?'
+He replied, 'Yeah, I think so, Coach.
+A lot.'

-“I looked at him and said politely, ‘Bill, I have great respect for people who stand up for the things they believe in.
+"I looked at him and said politely, 'Bill, I have great respect for people who stand up for the things they believe in.
 I really do.
-And the team will miss you. “
+And the team will miss you.'

 Related: 8 Key Elements of a Good Working Relationship